nasha4/AdventOfCode/Advent2024/README.md

 Part 2 is the [Maximum Clique Problem](https://en.wikipedia.org/wiki/Clique_problem#Finding_maximum_cliques_in_arbitrary_graphs) which is NP-hard.
 Evidently there are "known" algorithms to approach this, but not known by me!
 I suspect the puzzle designer included some special property of the input that we can exploit, but I have no idea what that might be, and I am satisfied with the simplicity of my solution even if it's a little slow (2–3 seconds to find the maximum clique of 13 within the graph of 520 vertices and 3380 edges):

 1. Define a way to determine if two cliques are the same, so we don't waste time with duplicates.
 A clique is a (canonically ordered) set of vertices, so to do this we implement `IEqualityComparer<string[]>`.
 2. Generate the full adjacency graph from the puzzle input.
 Oh gosh some corner of my brain just remembered something from linear algebra class: if we treat the adjacency graph as a matrix, I think we can just take successively greater powers of that matrix to solve this puzzle.
-[Is that real?](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers)
+[Is that real?](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers) Chat, how hard is it to repeatedly multiply a 520×520 matrix?? 🤔
 3. Find all cliques of size 1.
 That's just every vertex, easy.
 4. Repeatedly try to grow each clique to size n+1.
 That means finding the intersection of the neighbors of each member of that clique: if there are none, the clique can't be grown; otherwise the clique can be grown by including any vertex in that intersection.
 5. The puzzle assures us that there is only one maximum clique, so once we only have one left, we are done.

 ## [Day 24: Crossed Wires](https://adventofcode.com/2024/day/24)
 [[29 LOC / 31ms / 3ms](Day24.cs)]
 This one was great!
 Part 2 really felt like debugging a circuit; I kept none of my debug code but examining the structure of the gate inputs and scouring for inconsistencies was a really entertaining mystery, and getting the circuit working was quite satisfying.
-(If that sounds miserable to you, this might not be the puzzle for you.)
+(If that sounds miserable, this might not be the puzzle for you.)
 I did part 2 "manually" but I do think it can be done algorithmically, and if I'm really bored someday maybe I will take a stab at it.

 ## [Day 25: Code Chronicle](https://adventofcode.com/2024/day/25)
 [[13 LOC / 115ms](Day25.cs)]